Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 **After modifying the file, make sure to commit and push the changes to your Git repository.**

 For more details on the variables, you can consult [this guide](/.ado/pipelines/README.md#configuration-files).

+### 7) Configure pre-provided VNets (optional)

+If you are deploying an environment, which needs connectivity to other company resources such as through a hub-and-spoke model, you need to pre-provision a number of VNets for this environment.
+If you do not plan to use this feature for the environment which you are working on right now (e.g. E2E), you can skip this step.
+In this case, the deployment will create temporary, unconnected VNets for each deployment.

+For every region that you want to deploy stamps into, you need at least two pre-provisioned VNets.
+Those will often be created by a central platform team which peering set up to a hub network.
+These VNets need to be created in the same subscription as the environment.
+Collect the resource IDs of the VNets and create/update the corresponding file in `.ado/pipelines/config/vnets-[environment].json`.
+See [`.ado/pipelines/config/vnets-int.json`](.ado/pipelines/config/vnets-int.json) for an example.

+**After modifying the file, make sure to commit and push the changes to your Git repository.**

 #### Create environments in ADO